Quick Reliable Snacks for Kids in a Hurry

 You don't have time to make hummus.
 Reach for a banana and head out the door.
 Bananas are fantastic as a "pick me up fruit" because they are a great source of energy.
 They contain carbohydrates, potassium, and vitamin B6.
 All are energy boosters for the body and keep you going and avoiding the afternoon slumps.

 High Energy Balls

-Then, add honey and sea salt to taste with zest of one orange.
+Then, add honey and sea salt to taste with a zest of one orange.

 Mix the ingredients, roll 1-inch balls, and roll them in shredded coconut.
 Store the High Energy Balls in an airtight container in the refrigerator.

 I substitute ingredients based on what I have in my kitchen.
 I add herbs and flaxseed or chia seeds.